ruricolist/trivial-float-bits/README.md

 => 1.0D0 (100.0D0%)
 ```

-For efficiency, when possible, implementation-specific functions are
+Note that implementations differ in how they return the bits.
+SBCL, for example, returns a negative number for a negative single float, while CCL does not.

-used to do the conversion.
-For unknown implementations, we fall back
+For unknown implementations, we fall back to the [IEEE-Floats][]
-to the [IEEE-Floats][] library.
+library.

 The list of implementation-specific functions is taken unchanged from
 the source of [cl-protobufs][].